-Compliance Obligation (Issue Agency/Regulator) Summary Permit, Agreement, or Action Impact(s) on Revegetation Activities 33 USC 1251, Clean Water Act (CWA) / National Pollutant Discharge Elimination System (NPDES) Utah Administrative Code (UAC) Rule 317-8- 3.9, "Storm Water Discharges" Under the CWA, the NPDES was designed to regulate and control pollutants from industrial wastewater and storm water discharges, both of which can have negative impacts on the quality of U.S. surface waters.
+Compliance Obligation (Issue Agency/Regulator) Summary Permit, Agreement, or Action Impact(s) on Revegetation Activities Utah Administrative Code (UAC) R307- 205-8, "Emission Standards; Fugitive Emissions and Fugitive Dust; Tailings Piles and Ponds" This state administrative code establishes minimum work practices and emission standards for sources of fugitive emissions and fugitive dust.
+Monitor fugitive dust emissions by individuals certified to EPA Method 9 and implement the controls outlined in the site fugitive dust control plans to the greatest extent practicable.
+Implementing control measures while doing revegetation activities that can produce dust (e.g., mowing, seeding, etc.).
+Opacity will comply with program requirements.
+33 USC 1251, Clean Water Act (CWA) / National Pollutant Discharge Elimination System (NPDES) Utah Administrative Code (UAC) Rule 317-8- 3.9, "Storm Water Discharges" Under the CWA, the NPDES was designed to regulate and control pollutants from industrial wastewater and storm water discharges, both of which can have negative impacts on the quality of U.S. surface waters.
 The federal discharge requirements are implemented by the Utah Pollutant Discharge Elimination System (UPDES), an equivalent state system.
-Utah Pollutant Discharge Elimination System (UPDES) Storm Water General Permits, Moab and CJ Annual Notice of Intent (NOIs) Implement site Storm Water Pollution Prevention Plans Revegetation activities that disturb the land surface must be in compliance with the Moab UMTRA Project Moab Site Storm Water Pollution Prevention Plan (DOE-EM/GJRAC1475) Clean Water Act (CWA) Section 404 Restore and maintain the chemical, physical, and biological integrity of the Nation's waters.
+Utah Pollutant Discharge Elimination System (UPDES) Storm Water General Permits, Moab and CJ Annual Notice of Intent (NOIs) Implement site Storm Water Pollution Prevention Plans Revegetation activities that disturb the land surface must be in compliance with the Moab UMTRA Project Moab Site Storm Water Pollution Prevention Plan (DOE-EM/GJRAC1475).
+Vegetative buffers (50 ft or more) must be maintained around surface waters (e.g., Colorado River).
+Clean Water Act (CWA) Section 404 Restore and maintain the chemical, physical, and biological integrity of the Nation's waters.
 Prohibit the discharge of any pollutant into a navigable water, including wetlands, unless otherwise authorized by a permit.
-Joint 404/Stream Channel Alteration Permit for Off-Pile Remediation; U.S. Army Corps of Engineers (USACOE), Utah Division of Water Rights Notify the TAC Environmental Manager when planning work within 30 ft of the Colorado River or Moab Wash.
+Joint 404/Stream Channel Alteration Permit for Off-Pile Remediation; U.S. Army Corps of Engineers (USACE), Utah Division of Water Rights.
+Notify the RAC Environmental Manager when planning work within 30 ft of the ordinary high-water mark of the Colorado River or Moab Wash.
 A 404 permit may be necessary.
-National Historic Preservation Act (NHPA) Memorandum of agreement (MOA) are in place among DOE, the Utah State Historic Preservation Office, the Utah Department of Transportation (DOT), and the Bureau of Land Management (BLM) for protection of cultural and historic resources at the Project sites.
+National Historic Preservation Act (NHPA) Memorandum of agreement (MOA) is in place among DOE, the Utah State Historic Preservation Office (SHPO), the Utah Department of Transportation (DOT), and the Bureau of Land Management (BLM) for protection of cultural and historic resources at the Project sites.
 Annual cultural resource inventory performed at the Crescent Junction site for Native American art sites, and an annual report prepared and submitted in accordance with the applicable MOA.
 The conditions of the Moab site MOA have been previously met.
-Any discovery of cultural resources must be reported to the TAC Environmental Manager and no further surface-disturbing activity will take place unit DOE makes a decision concerning the disposition of the items.
-Migratory Bird Treaty Act (MBTA) The MBTA implements various treaties and conventions among the U.S. and several other countries for the protection of migratory birds.
-Under the Act, taking, killing, or possessing migratory birds, their body parts, nests, or eggs is unlawful.
-Identify and/ or monitor endangered, threatened, or candidate species at Project sites.
-Evaluate Project activities that could impact endangered, threatened, or candidate species.
-Walk down areas prior to mowing looking for ground nests and inspecting trees that are to be removed for active nests.
-If such nests are found, suspend activity until birds have migrated.
+Any discovery of cultural resources must be reported to the RAC Environmental Manager and no further surface-disturbing activity will take place unit DOE makes a decision concerning the disposition of the items.